 To do this, social care, health services, housing organisations and other service providers need to work together to join up the care and support they provide.

-These principles will help you to think though what is meant by workforce integration and the contribution that workforce development can make.
+These principles will help you to think through what is meant by workforce integration and the contribution that workforce development can make.
 There is also practical guidance to help you when thinking about the learning and development needs of your workers.

-The extent to which organisations work together, affects people’s experiences of being admitted and/or discharged from hospital.
+The extent to which organisations work together affects people’s experiences of being admitted and/or discharged from hospital.

 We spoke to a range of adult social care and health employers to find out how they work with each other and other sectors, particularly around hospital admissions and discharges.

 We’ve developed seven top tips based on the findings, to help you build effective relationships and refine current ways of working with different organisations in your integrated care system.

 In an increasingly integrated social care and health system that is focussed on independence, choice and control, the importance of coordinating care is growing.